 There are two different ways you can do WordPress: having a plan with WordPress.com, where they host your blog, or being self-hosted using the WordPress.org software.
 What’s the difference, and which is better?
 Let’s chat about that.

 Note that your domain name is unrelated to this; hosting is about the servers where your blog lives.
 My URL is mentalhealthathome.org, but my blog is hosted on WordPress.com.

-If you have a free, personal, premium, or business plan, that’s through WordPress.com.
+If you have a free, personal, premium, business, or pro plan, that’s through WordPress.com.
 WordPress.com provides the blogging framework as well as hosting.
-That means that your blog lives on their servers, and they also take care of updates, backups, security, and other behind the scenes nuts and bolts.
+That means that your blog lives on their servers, and they also take care of updates, backups, security, and other behind-the-scenes nuts and bolts.
 They put your site together all in one piece, and you can only do so much to change it.

 Self-hosted (using WordPress.org)

 Self-hosted means that your site doesn’t live on WordPress.com’s servers; instead, you find your own place to host it.
 Examples include Lyrical Host and Bluehost.
 You then use the software available through WordPress.org to build your site.

 WordPress.com and .org use the same basic framework, but .com assembles it for you, whereas with .org, it’s up to you and your host to put your site together as you see fit.
 You can change the code, you can install plugins… really, you can do whatever you want.
 You can also break it as much as you want, and that’s your problem to ask your host for help with; the Happiness Engineers only serve as tech support for blogs hosted on WordPress.com.
 I’m sure different hosts vary widely in how helpful they are, and the amount of support you have available will depend on your hosting plan.

 Jetpack is a plugin that comes built into WordPress.com sites.
 It does a variety of different things, one of which is facilitating your interactions with other WordPress sites.